chidgey/c-sharp-fizzbuzz/README.md

 # FizzBuzz Demo

-A twist on the usual FizzBuzz, to be create a frequency table of the number of times Fizz, Buzz or other appear.
+A twist on the usual FizzBuzz, to be create a frequency table of the number of times Fizz, Buzz or Lucky appear.

 I went for using a little Linq to make manipulating the collection flexible, without needing counters.

-Seperation of the fizzbuzz code from NUnit for testing it.
+Seperation of the fizzbuzz code from NUnit.

-Created using Visual Studio Code v1.30.2 and dotnetcore v2.2.103.
+Created using Visual Studio Code v1.30.2 and .NET Core v2.2.103, built on Travis-CI.